armada-alliance/cardano-heartbeat/docs/usb-backup-notes.md

 > If the target drive is lacking partition tables syslog may not print the device node assignment. fdisk -l however will.

-You can also a list of drives with fdisk.
+You can also print a list of drives with fdisk.

 ```bash
 fdisk -l